Avoid costly RRSP mistakes. Pay attention as those mistakes can have a major impact on your retirement.

-It’s the time of year when you should consider these two options for your financial growth again, RRSP and tax returns!
-As you might have started with your 2019 tax returns, you might have also been thinking about whether or not you max out your RRSP contributions.
-If you haven’t contributed to your RRSP for the fiscal year 2019 yet, keep this in mind that you have time till March 1 to do so.
+As you might have started with your tax returns, you might have also been thinking about whether or not you max out your RRSP contributions.
+If you haven’t contributed to your RRSP for the fiscal year yet, keep in mind that you have time till March 1 to do so.

 What exactly is an RRSP?